Juned076/Amazon_clone/README.md

 # new project

-This Projedt is based on HTML and css.
+This Project is based on HTML and css.